sailxjx/bttf-gpt/README.md

 ## Time Travel Events

 - The story always begins on October 26, 1985, as depicted in the first film.
-Doc invents a time machine but is killed by terrorists.
+Doc invents a time machine.
 Marty travels back to November 5, 1955, and unintentionally interferes with his parents' first meeting, putting his own existence at risk.
 His task is to ensure they meet and fall in love.
 - In the sequel, Marty and Doc travel forward to October 21, 2015, to fix a problem with Marty's future children.
 Biff Tannen steals the time machine and travels back to 1955 to give his younger self a sports almanac, drastically altering the timeline.
 Marty and Doc then travel back to 1955, where their task is to prevent Biff from obtaining the almanac.
 - In the third film, Doc is accidentally transported back to 1885.
 Marty's task is to travel back to 1885 to rescue Doc before he gets killed.
 Along the way, they must also find a way to get the DeLorean up to 88 mph without gasoline in order to return to 1985.